PietroBonardi/pietrobonardi/README.md

 ## HELLO WORLD 🌍

-Software enthusiast currently working as data scientist | ML Engineer in the financial industry.
+Software enthusiast currently working as Data Scientist | ML Engineer in the financial industry.

 🤹‍♂️ **Interested in**
 - Software development